About

-From Jamaica, and born to a Jamaican father and Venezuelan mother, Shara McCallum is the author of six books published in the US and UK, most recently No Ruined Stone, winner of the 2022 Hurston/Wright Legacy Award for Poetry and named a finalist for the 2022 UNT Rilke Prize.
-McCallum’s poems and essays have appeared in journals, anthologies, and textbooks throughout the US, Caribbean, Latin America, Europe, and Asia.
-La historia es un cuarto/History is a Room, an anthology of poems drawn from her six books and translated into Spanish by Adalber Salas Hernández, was published in 2021 by Mantis Editores in Mexico.
-In addition to Spanish, McCallum’s poems have been translated into Italian, French, Romanian, Turkish, and Dutch and set to music by composers Marta Gentilucci and Gity Razaz.
-Recognition for her work includes a Guggenheim Fellowship, the Silver Musgrave Medal, the OCM Bocas Caribbean Poetry Prize, a Witter Bynner Fellowship from the Library of Congress, an NEA Fellowship in Poetry, the Oran Robert Perry Burke Award for Nonfiction, and the Agnes Lynch Starrett Prize, among others.
-McCallum delivers readings, lectures, and workshops at universities, literary festivals, and various community settings in the US and internationally.
-She has taught creative writing and literature at several universities and is currently an Edwin Erle Sparks Professor of English at Penn State University and a faculty member in the Pacific Low-Residency MFA Program.
-From 2021-22, McCallum served as the Penn State Laureate.
+From Jamaica, and born to a Jamaican father and Venezuelan mother, Shara McCallum is the author of seven books published in the US and UK, including Behold, forthcoming in 2026, No Ruined Stone, winner of the 2022 Hurston/Wright Legacy Award for Poetry, and Madwoman, winner of the 2018 OCM Bocas Caribbean Poetry Prize and the 2018 New England Poetry Club Motton Prize.
+McCallum’s poems and essays have appeared in journals, anthologies, and textbooks throughout the US, Caribbean, Latin America, Europe, and Asia; have been translated into Spanish, Italian, French, Romanian, Turkish, and Dutch; and have been set to music by composers Marta Gentilucci and Gity Razaz.
+Recognition for her work includes a Guggenheim Fellowship, a Musgrave Medal, a Witter Bynner Fellowship, an NEA Poetry Fellowship, the Oran Robert Perry Burke Nonfiction Award, and the Agnes Lynch Starrett Poetry Prize, among others.
+From 2003-2017, she was the Director of the Stadler Center for Poetry.
+From 2021-22, she served as the Penn State Laureate.
+McCallum delivers readings, lectures, and workshops throughout the US and internationally and has been on the faculty of several universities and low-residency MFA programs.
+She is presently an Edwin Erle Sparks Professor of English at Penn State.

 McCallum’s recent book